 Well, what should we do when someone makes a claim like this?
-I like to put the burden of proof back on the person making the claim.
+I like to keep the burden of proof on the person making the claim.
 So, that’s what I did with Monica.
 I started by asking her a question, “Who told you that?”
 (In other words, “How did you come to that conclusion?”)

 Is that a perfectly fair question?
 Yes.